How people engage with

 04

-Convergence over single-signal confidence
+Convergence over confidence.

 Methodology brief available on request before engagement